isabella232/kendo-react-animation/docs/overview.md

 ### Multiple Elements

 Animating multiple elements is the default state of the Kendo UI Animation component.
-It animates each entering and/or leaving elements based on the defined `effect` property.
+It animates each entering and/or leaving elements based on the defined `transitionName` property.

 ```html
   <div id="app"></div>